cjneely10/cjneely10.github.io/_posts/2019-10-01-MetaSanity-Demo-BioMetaDB.md

 View a list of all unique KO values assigned to TOBG-CPC-96 gene calls.

-`dbdm -c Metagenomes SUMMARIZE -t tobg-cpc-96 -u ko`
+`dbdm -c MSResults SUMMARIZE -t tobg-cpc-96 -u ko`

 View contigs in the TOBG-CPC-85 genome that were identified as likely being of phage origin.

-`dbdm -c Metagenomes SUMMARIZE -t tobg-cpc-85 -q "phage_contig_1 > 0"`
+`dbdm -c MSResults SUMMARIZE -t tobg-cpc-85 -q "phage_contig_1 > 0"`

 View a list of all of the tables in the database

-`dbdm -c Metagenomes SUMMARIZE -v t`
+`dbdm -c MSResults SUMMARIZE -v t`

 View a list of all of the columns in each table of the database.

-`dbdm -c Metagenomes SUMMARIZE -v c`
+`dbdm -c MSResults SUMMARIZE -v c`

 Great!
 Even on a simple level, we can begin to see some potential utility.
 If we were to couple any of the above examples with `-w out_fna` or `-x prefix`, then we could store all matching FASTA records to an external directory, or generate a summary tab-delimited data file of all database table information, respectively.